fusioncharts/vue-fusioncharts/README.md

 ```
 Click [here](https://jsfiddle.net/rohitcoolblog/5Lt720a9/) to view the live example.

-## Register `vue-fusioncharts` component
+## Register `vue-fusioncharts` Component

 ### Register Globally

-Use the `Vue.use` global method to register the component globally
+Use the `Vue.use` method to register the component globally.

 ```js
 Vue.use(VueFusionCharts, FusionCharts, Charts);